How to Train a Dog That Won't Listen?

-Woody adjusted fairly well to my new house with pool in the back yard.
+Woody adjusted fairly well to my new house with pool in the backyard.
 However, when I allowed him to roam the house at night, he would start barking at three and five o’clock in the morning for no apparent reason.
 Disappointed, I couldn't believe this feat and he gave me a splitting migraine from his ridiculous barking.
-Though, I wanted him to stop, he barked even louder, when I signaled him to subside.
+Though I wanted him to stop, he barked even louder, when I signaled him to subside.

 Woody's first owners had kept him locked in a dog cage at night.
 I didn't have the heart to keep him in a kennel.
 Besides; I didn't even own one.
 To ease my headache, I placed him in my well-ventilated pantry room for a few nights, until he could feel secure with me.
-He would feverishly complain by aggressively scratching the pantry door, and eventually he'd fall into a peaceful slumber.
+He would feverishly complain by aggressively scratching the pantry door, and eventually, he'd fall into a peaceful slumber.

-One day, I forgot to place him in the pantry room, and he fell asleep by the base of my bed.
+One day, I forgot to place him in the pantry room, and he fell asleep at the base of my bed.
 I woke up in the early morning and could not believe how quiet Woody had been all night.
 I didn't even notice his presence in my bedroom sleeping.

 To my astonishment, he slept soundly and didn't have a spirited barking episode.
 Therefore, I allowed him to sleep in a cozy corner with his toys and bed at the foot of my bed every night.
 He was thrilled and pleased to be my little companion sharing my house, freely roaming without the annoyance of a constantly barking, now, that I had him trained.

 Woody normally wakes up at about seven o’clock in the morning now.
 This is when I allow him to wander the backyard, to do his messy business.
-He usually goes, and comes back in a jiffy, all excited with his curly tail happily wagging back and forth.
-His exuberant satisfaction can’t be contained, until I pet him and give him a warm hug.
+He usually goes and comes back in a jiffy, all excited with his curly tail happily wagging back and forth.
+His exuberant satisfaction can’t be contained until I pet him and give him a warm hug.

 Recently, two friends needed to stay with me temporarily, until they could find an appropriate place to live.
 Woody quickly reacted and became extremely jealous of me.
 He began following me everywhere and started his incessant barking, all over again.
 All the hard work I had put in to train my lovely puppy was now lost!